hfour/h4bff/README.md

 </td><td style="width: 90%;">

 Traditional frameworks such as Ruby on Rails have focused on separation of technologies rather than separation of concerns.
-We believe that approach results with monolitic code bases that are highly coupled and difficult to maintain.
+We believe that approach results with monolithic code bases that are highly coupled and difficult to maintain.

 </td></tr></table>